A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Here's another thing to consider: Do any of the credits from the travel agent certificate go toward the general degree?
 Hopefully the answer is a resounding yes (the more credits that apply to your degree, the merrier).

-3. is their certificate recognized within the industry?
+3. is the TraveL School's certificate recognized within the industry?

 If you want to become an independent contractor, you may also want to consider if a host agency accepts the certificate in lieu of the host's education program (more on that later).
 How would you know that if a host is willing to make this accommodation?
 You can post a question on their host profile on this very site!!!